2018 Norwegian Athletics Championships

 The 2018 Norwegian Athletics Championships (NM i friidrett 2018) was the year's national outdoor track and field championships for Norway.
-It was held from 17–19 August at the Byrkjelo Stadium in Gloppen.
+It was held from 17–19 August at the Byrkjelo Stadium in Gloppen Municipality.
 The King's trophy was awarded to women's javelin thrower Sigrid Borge and Karsten Warholm, who won both the men's 400 m hurdles and sprint events.